-As the California wildfires consumed houses, four friends grabbed garden hoses and went to work
+As the California wildfires consumed houses, five friends grabbed garden hoses and went to work

 Story highlights

-- They drove from Camarillo to Ventura to see how they could help
+- Pals drove from Camarillo to Ventura to see how they could help

 - They ended up using garden hoses and buckets to save some houses